shreyash321/Story-to-comic-AI/README.md

 You only need a palm and hugging face stable diffusion API key to get started.
 Here's a simple comic page generated using Story-to-comic-AI -
 ![Untitled design (1)](https://github.com/shreyash321/Story-to-comic-AI/assets/78251506/c31fde4f-b87e-4274-9136-0207f7c4af83)
+You Only need a Palm API and hugging face stable diffusion xl model API key to test this comic generator ⚡HAPPY EXPERIMENTING 🎅👋